PagerDuty/python-pagerduty/sphinx/source/user_guide.rst

 **Using multi-valued set filters:** set the value in the ``params`` dictionary at the appropriate key to a list.
 Square brackets will then be automatically appended to the names of list-type-value parameters as necessary.
-Ordinarily (and in pagerduty versions prior to 4.4.0) one must include ``[]`` at the end of the paramter name to denote a set type filter.
 For example:

 .. code-block:: python